 The Wanda Hensley Memorial Scholarship is a \$150 scholarship awarded in the spring and fall semesters as funds are available.
 Students must be enrolled in a minimum of 6 credit hours and have a minimum cumulative GPA of 2.50.
-To be eligible, students must complete the UACCM financial aid scholarship application.
-The UACCM Staff Senate established this scholarship in 2015 to honor Ms. Wanda Hensley for her years of service to UACCM and her dedication to the students.
+To be eligible, students must complete the UACCM Scholarship Application.
+The UACCM Staff Senate established this scholarship in 2015 to honor Ms. Wanda Hensley for her years of service to UACCM and her dedication to students.